NSS-Full-Time-Data-Analytics-8/nashville_city_cemetery-theo-carr/README.md

     a.
 Drill down to those rows without a comma – what do you notice?
     b.
 What are the most common last names of people buried in this cemetery?
     c.
 There was a particularly famous person buried in this cemetery.
 Can you find that person?
+      James Knox Polk

 7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

 #### Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
 Your final product should be marketing material that includes one or two visualizations that go along with your story.